zingimmick/grpc-metapackage/README.md

 ## License

-Package Skeleton PHP is an open-sourced software licensed under the [MIT license](LICENSE).
+gRPC metapackage is an open-sourced software licensed under the [MIT license](LICENSE).